 What about bad weather?

-Backcountry skiing is inherently dangerous due to avalanche risk and other snow-related dangers.
 Mitigating avalanche risk is paramount for any excursion in the backcountry — that’s why it’s best to tour with a guide!
-Rest assured that your guide will set objectives that are attainable for the weather conditions of that particular day.
+Rest assured, your guide will set objectives that are attainable for the weather conditions on that particular day.
 Of course, inclement weather can always get in the way of backcountry skiing, but your guide will know the best course of action to take if the weather takes a turn.